 The effect of markups on productivity levels

+To say something about the effect that markups could be having on productivity, we need some conception of why firms are able to charge a markup over marginal cost, and also some conception of what drives those markups.
 For the why, we assume that firms have some market power based on …. something about them.
 Maybe they have a patent on a product, meaning they are the monopoly provider.
 Or maybe they have created some kind of brand, or reputation for quality (deserved or not), that makes people want to only buy that product.
 Think Apple.
 Or maybe they have some kind of locational advantage, like being a coffee shop in a busy train station.
 Whatever the reason, these firms have enough market power to charge a markup.

-A high price elasticity would be the case if there were lots of close substitutes for the product, so people were willing to abandon a firm’s specific product if the price went up just a little.
+A high elasticity would be the case if there were lots of close substitutes for the product, so people were willing to abandon a firm’s specific product if the price went up just a little.
 Think of gas stations, which have a tiny bit of market power due to location.
 But lots of people would stop going to a gas station that raised its price by 1 or 2 cents per gallon.
-A low price elasticity would be the case if there were few substitutes for the product, or the product was a strong complement to other things people buy.
+A low elasticity would be the case if there were few substitutes for the product, or the product was a strong complement to other things people buy.
 Then, no matter what the firm charges, people will buy some.
 Think of an iPhone.
 Apple has convinced people - whether you believe it or not - that there is no substitute for an iPhone; other smartphones just aren’t the same.
 So they can charge 600 bucks for one, while the marginal cost is something closer to 100.

-When the evidence says that markups have gone up, then one interpretation is that the price elasticity of demand for different goods has gone down.
+When the evidence says that markups have gone up, then one interpretation is that the elasticity of demand for different goods has gone down.
 I think of this as meaning that people have gotten very picky.
 I want an iPhone, not a Samsung.
 I want a double chai skim latte, not a coffee.
 I want a Lululemon pair of yoga pants, not the ones from Target.
 Just imagine that everyone has become a 13-year-old girl.

 Back to blog